openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

     },
     "quantize_inputs": true, // Whether the model inputs should be immediately quantized prior to any other model operations."
     "scope_overrides": { // This option is used to specify overriding quantization constraints for specific scope, e.g. in case you need to quantize a single operation differently than the rest of the model.
+    	"activations": {
 		"{re}.*InvertedResidual.*": {
 		    "mode": "symmetric", // Mode of quantization
 		    "bits": 4, // Bitwidth to quantize to.
 		    "signed": true, // Whether to use signed or unsigned input/output values for quantization.
 If specified as unsigned and the input values during initialization have differing signs, will reset to performing signed quantization instead.
 		    "per_channel": false // Whether to quantize inputs per channel (i.e. per 0-th dimension for weight quantization,and per 1-st dimension for activation quantization)
+		}
 	}
     },

     // A list of model control flow graph node scopes to be ignored for this operation - functions as a 'denylist'.
 Optional.